Cajun Specialties

 Butcher Shop

-Each Rouses Market features a full-service butcher shop with master butchers who cut meats to order, and are available to answer your questions about cuts, grades and cooking.
+Each Rouses Market features a full-service butcher shop with master butchers who still cut meats to order, and are available to answer your questions about cuts, grades and cooking.
 Beef and pork are cut by hand, and dozens of fresh sausage and Cajun specialties are crafted in store using Rouse Family Recipes that go back generations.
 We also offer handmade entrées, like whole stuffed chickens and beef pinwheels, and grill-ready burgers and kabobs.
 Along with high quality, fresh and frozen Sanderson Farms poultry, and our own no-antibiotic, no-hormone, vegetarian fed Rouses Market brand is tender, great-tasting chicken.

-ASK A LOCAL BUTCHER
+ASK A ROUSES BUTCHER

 What Is Dry Aging?